paulinesimon97/paulinesimon97/README.md

-- 👋 Hi, I’m Pauline Simon (@paulinesimon97).
+👋 Hi, I’m Pauline Simon (@paulinesimon97).

-- I'm currently doing a PhD in physics about turbulence in astrophysical plasmas at the Laboratory of Plasma Physics (LPP), in France.
+I'm currently doing a PhD in physics about turbulence in astrophysical plasmas at the Laboratory of Plasma Physics (LPP), in France.
 It consists on 3 axes : theory, simulation and observation.
 In the simulation and observationnal axes, I compute my theoretical results in data from turbulent plasma simulation and in-situ Solar Wind missions like MMS, PSP...
-To do that, I use Python with class and MPI paradigms and display my results in Jupyter notebook with matplotlib.
+To do that, I use Python with oriented object paradigms and Jupyter notebooks.

-- If you are interested by my research subject and what I'm doing, don't hesitate to contact me at pauline.simon@lpp.polytechnique.fr and look at what I've published.
+If you are interested by my research subject and what I'm doing, don't hesitate to contact me at pauline.simon@lpp.polytechnique.fr and/or look at what I've published (more informations in repositories named '..._Article_...').

 <!---